edgelesssys/marblerun-tensorflow-demo/README.md

 ![marblerun-tensorflow](illustration.svg)

 1. The model owner encrypts the model and uploads the encrypted model to a cloud storage
-2. The administrator deploys Marblerun with a manifest defining the topology and components of the confidential ML deployment
+2. The administrator deploys MarbleRun with a manifest defining the topology and components of the confidential ML deployment
 3. The administrator deploys the confidential ML application.
-4. Marblerun takes care of authentication and bootstrapping procedures.
+4. MarbleRun takes care of authentication and bootstrapping procedures.
-5. The model owner verifies the deployment via Marblerun and uploads the encryption key securely to the TensorFlow Serving application via Marblerun’s secret distribution.
+5. The model owner verifies the deployment via MarbleRun and uploads the encryption key securely to the TensorFlow Serving application via MarbleRun’s secret distribution.
 6. The application can decrypt the model inside the enclave via the provisioned key.
-7. Clients can verify the deployment via Marblerun and connect securely to the inference service, knowing that their data is only accessible inside the enclave and their predictions are made by the integrity-protected TensorFlow Serving application.
+7. Clients can verify the deployment via MarbleRun and connect securely to the inference service, knowing that their data is only accessible inside the enclave and their predictions are made by the integrity-protected TensorFlow Serving application.
 ## Install dependencies

 To run the python scripts we need python3 and some extra libraries.
 Make sure pip is up to date and run: